-Planning a wedding comes with a whole new set of vocabulary, and words you thought you understood suddenly take on an entirely new meaning (we're looking at you, STD!).
-One of the biggest distinctions that a bride needs to figure out early on in the process is what, exactly, the difference is between a planner, a designer, and a coordinator.
+Planning a wedding comes with a whole new set of vocabulary, and words you thought you understood suddenly take on an entirely new meaning.
+One of the biggest distinctions that a bride needs to figure out is what, exactly, the difference is between a wedding planner, a wedding designer and a wedding coordinator.
 And who better to ask than the professionals themselves?
-Here's what each does (and why you might want to hire them), straight from the experts' mouths.
+Read on for a breakdown of what each different wedding pro does!

 Wedding planners are all about the logistics, from vendor referrals and contract negotiation to day-of execution of your vision.
 "Planners take the guesswork out of the process, making planning a wedding as seamless and smooth as possible," says Renny Pedersen, owner and creative director of Bliss Weddings & Events.
 "A planner will keep track of your budget and handle the logistics.
 This is a skill that many can learn, but only the best planners have the years of experience and credentials that sets them above the rest."
 Some planners also provide design or styling services, helping with the creative specifics of your wedding day, while others opt to leave those details to a wedding designer — which means you'll need to hire two professionals to create the day you've dreamed of.
 Be sure to discuss whether your planner offers design services, or else read on...

 Wedding Planner Duties

 2. Provides vendor referrals and negotiates contracts; schedules and attends all vendor meetings.

 5. Attends site tours and menu tastings.